-- Check for errors: Once QuickBooks is running, check for any errors that you were experiencing before renaming the file.
+- Check for errors: Once QuickBooks is running, check for any QuickBooks Not Responding Issue that you were experiencing before renaming the file.
 If the issue has been resolved, you can delete qbwuser.ini.old file.

 Note: Renaming the qbwuser.ini file can reset some of your QuickBooks preferences, such as window size and location.
 You may need to reset these preferences after renaming the file.

-If you are still encountering problems with QuickBooks not responding on Windows 11, it is advisable to seek additional assistance from QuickBooks Data Recovery Services.
+If you are still encountering problems with QuickBooks has stopped working in Windows, it is advisable to seek additional assistance from QuickBooks Data Recovery Services.
 Their team of experts can provide further guidance and support to help resolve the issue.
-For immediate assistance, you can call their toll-free helpline at +1-888-704-1357.
+For immediate assistance, you can call their toll-free helpline at +1-888-538-1314.
 Don’t hesitate to reach out and get the support you need to overcome the QuickBooks responsiveness issue on Windows 11.